Here’s What Experts Say Is Exactly What to Do if Someone Breaks Into Your House

-STEP 2: Have a code word that your family will know about.
+STEP 3: Have a code word that your family will know about.

-How can you alert your family to a home invasion emergency?
 A code word known to everyone in the house can work similarly to a fire alarm.
 Military experts in home defense tactical operations suggest simple phrases such as “ESCAPE” or “GET TO SAFETY” to alert the home’s residents that it’s time to enact the safety plan.
 These experts emphasize the fact that the phrase should not be cutesy or used as a joke—it should only ever be used in an actual emergency.

-STEP 6: Cooperate with the intruder and avoid confrontation.
+STEP 8: Cooperate with the intruder and avoid confrontation.